akib1689/notes/kafka/strimzi.md

 This configuration will enable the Kafka cluster to listen on port `9093` for `TLS` connections.
 Now the clients from the same kubernetes cluster can connect to the Kafka cluster using `TLS`.

+> [!NOTE]
+> The above configuration will have the following implications:
+>
+> - The client will verify the kafka brokers using the CA certificate.
+> - But the broker will not verify the client.

 #### Connect to Cluster using TLS

 To connect to the Kafka cluster using `mTLS`, we need to obtain the CA certificate of the cluster and the client certificate.
 The following are the steps to obtain the certificates: